- About Us

 Spalding Tougias Architects

-Based in Boston, Massachusetts, STA has completed a range of project types throughout the United States.
+We provide a comprehensive range of architectural services including building and interior design, master planning, programming and project visualization.
 Our mission is to provide clients with innovative design solutions that evolve from the challenges and parameters that each client presents.
 Our rigorous attention to detail, design sensitivity, and principal level involvement insures well-crafted projects, each uniquely suited to the client, the program and the site.

 Gregg Spalding, RA, LEED AP